FontysVenlo/PRJ4-iOS-Doc/README.md

 ![ScreenShot](/loopback4/lb4datasource.png)

 Be careful to add the file *./data/db.json* seen from root level.
-The file provides 4 employees, which will initialize the database.
+The file provides 4 employees, with which the database will be initialized.
+The file can be found in the repository (/loopback4/db.json).

 ```{
   "ids": {